BryonyGatehouse/SWEN324/Assignment 2/README.md

 # Assignment 2 : Specifying Programs

-[Explaination of Dafny](/Dafny.md).
 All resulting methods need to verify.
 Additional lemmas might be included.

 ## Question 1